klazarsk/storagetoolkit/README.md

 For now I'm releasing only the one utility, with more to come... eventually.

-topdiskconsumer  -- Top Disk Consumer Report [Version 0.2]
+# topdiskconsumer  -- Top Disk Consumer Report [Version 0.2]

+## ToDo:

+* Short Term
+  * Change report options to be exclusive rather than having to skip all unwanted reports individually
+  * Implement bare output (no heading) option for enablement of custom reporting scripts, ticketing systems, etc.
+  * Create manpage
+* Long term
+  * Build storagetoolkit rpm (I didn't see the need with the standalone file; making an rpm for a single file is kind of like using a hydraulic press to mash potatoes.
+KISS.)
+  * Port to python (this is a longer-term goal)

 This script reports on the top disk consumers to help identify where cleanup is required.

-Usage:
+## Usage:

 topdiskconsumer